veriatl/VeriATL.CaseStudies/README.md

 We also record the result and performance of regression tests for reader who interested.
 They can be found in the /UnitTesting/ directory of each case study.

+Link to VeriGT
 ------
+VeriGT is a verifier to verify the functional correctness of SimpleGT graph transformations.
+SimpleGT is an experimental graph transformation language that is based on the EMFTVM bytecode language ([Portal](https://wiki.eclipse.org/ATL/EMFTVM), which can be seen as a superset of ASM).
+The VeriGT project can be found at [Portal](https://github.com/veriatl/VeriGT).